postcss/postcss/docs/plugins.md

 * [`postcss-page-break`] adds `page-break-` fallback to `break-` properties.
 * [`postcss-pseudoelements`] Convert `::` selectors into `:` selectors
   for IE 8 compatibility.
+* [`postcss-redundant-color-vars`] adds custom property for certain border and box-shadow declarations to fix a known Safari bug
 * [`postcss-replace-overflow-wrap`] replace `overflow-wrap` with `word-wrap`.
 * [`postcss-round-subpixels`] plugin that rounds sub-pixel values to the nearest